178 acres in Somers, CT

 Swimming, fishing, and boating are all allowed here.
 There is a small beach at the southeast side next to the open field.
 The lake isn’t large enough to be a real destination for boaters, but there’s just enough to explore for a lazy paddle.

-The camp operated from 1927 to 2008 by the YWCA (Young Women’s Christian Association) with support from Samuel P. Avery Jr. The Town of Somers purchased it in 2014 for $825,000 and removed most of the buildings sometime around 2016.
+The camp founded in 1922 and operated from 1927 to 2008 by the YWCA (Young Women’s Christian Association) with support from Samuel P. Avery Jr. The Town of Somers purchased it in 2014 for $825,000 and removed most of the buildings sometime around 2016.